For its new 2021 season, The Food Network has overhauled their popular show ‘Halloween Wars’. It has a brand new format, a new host and a new set.

 Halloween Wars is now pretty much another run-of-the-mill cake making competition show.
-It resembles more like another version of Halloween Baking Championship – which Food Network already airs!
-All the unique elements of the old Halloween Wars is pretty much gone.
+It resembles more like just another version of Halloween Baking Championship – which Food Network already airs!
+All the unique elements that attracted fans to Halloween Wars for so many years is pretty much gone.

 It is very disappointing to see.

 Upset fans are actually attacking the contestants on the show!
-They’re just a collection of bakers who managed to be chosen for a television show.
+They’re just a collection of bakers who managed to be chosen to compete on a television show.
 They didn’t do anything wrong and don’t deserve being the victims of ranting fans.
 Of course they have nothing to do with this show revamp, but that’s a bit too rational of thought for those using social media who just want to yell at someone.

 She explained the show is filmed a year in advance in a studio in California.
 Due to the pandemic and restrictions during that time they could not film there.
-The current season was filmed in a different studio in Utah in June, when pumpkins were not in season.
+This current 2001 season was filmed in a different studio in Utah in June, when pumpkins were not in season.
 Hence, the absence of pumpkin carvers.
-Rather than cancelling this season altogether, Food Network reworked the show best they could under the conditions they were under.
+Rather than cancelling this season altogether, Food Network reworked the show the best they could under the conditions they were under.